qasimkhalid/SBEO/Competency Questions.md

     }
     ```

-   **How many nodes and edges are generated from the layout of the building?**
+   3. How many nodes and edges are generated from the layout of the building?
     ```
+    SELECT  (COUNT (DISTINCT ?edge) AS ?edgeCount) (COUNT (DISTINCT ?node) AS ?nodeCount) WHERE {
+        ?edge rdf:type ?allTypePassage .
+        ?allTypePassage rdfs:subClassOf* sbeo:Passage .

+        ?node rdf:type ?allTypeRoutePoint .
+        ?allTypeRoutePoint rdfs:subClassOf* sbeo:RoutePoint .
+    }
     ```